Symphony No. 9 (Vaughan Williams): Music

-1. Moderato maestoso
+I. Moderato maestoso

 In the composer's published analysis the Moderato first movement is described as not in strict sonata form but obeying the general principles of statement, contrast and repetition.
 The symphony opens in E minor, in 4/4 time, with a held unison E in four octaves, followed by a slow theme for low brasses and winds over the sustained E. (Note: Vaughan Williams said that the theme had come to him after playing the organ part at the beginning of Bach's St Matthew Passion.)
 This leads to the first solo entrance of the three saxophones in a solemn theme in triads over a quiet E minor chord.
 The clarinets, accompanied by harp chords, introduce a gentler theme in G minor that elides into the G major that conventional sonata form would suggest.
 This returns in fuller form later in the movement, forming the recapitulation section, and now played by a solo violin, before the movement returns to the opening theme and ends with a saxophone cadence (à la Napolitaine, in the composer's phrase).

-2. Andante sostenuto
+II.
+Andante sostenuto

 The slow movement, marked Andante sostenuto, opens in G minor, 4/4 time, with a theme for the solo flügelhorn.
 According to the musicologist Alain Frogley and others, the composer's original programmatic conceptions are essentially unaltered in the score despite his deletion of the labelling of themes, and in the opening it is possible to hear the sound of the wind blowing through Stonehenge.
 Later in the movement the music evokes Tess, the pursuing constabulary, her arrest and the bell striking eight before her hanging.
 Vaughan Williams, avoiding mention of the original programme, describes the flügelhorn theme as "borrowed from an early work of the composer's, luckily long since scrapped, but changed so that its own father would hardly recognize it".
 (Note: A reference to The Solent (a work for chamber orchestra, composed 1902–03), according to a footnote.)
 He continues: The movement closes on a pianissimo chord of C major sustained across four bars.

-3. Scherzo
+III.
+Scherzo

 The scherzo third movement is marked Allegro pesante, and moves between 6/8 and 2/4 time.
 After an opening fortissimo brass discord, accompanied by a rhythmic pattern on the side drum, the saxophones play the first main theme, which is followed by a second theme, in 2/4, and, reverting to 6/8, a third.
 A subsidiary theme is developed in canon.
 The music is interrupted by a repetition of the opening dissonance, out of which the solo B♭ saxophone and the side drum bring the movement to a quiet end.